kavispires/10-places-to-visit/README.md

 - Implement Favorite
 - Favorite Filtering
 - Markers are not resetting (show/hide all)
-- When list item clicked zoom in that item marker
+- When list-item is clicked, zoom in that item marker
 - When filtering favorites, bounds are set to those favorite locations